dyweb/web-stuff/tools/vagrant/README.md

 # Vagrant

-> TODO: Vagrant is a xx
+> [Vagrant](https://www.vagrantup.com/): a tool for building and distributing development environments, create and configure lightweight, reproducible, and portable development environments.

 TODO: